yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/enrollment-ios.md

 | `language`                                     | Defines the language to be used in the payment forms.
 You can set it to one of the available language options: <ul><li>es (Spanish)</li><li>en (English)</li><li>pt (Portuguese)</li><li>fil (Filipino)</li><li>id (Indonesian)</li><li>ms (Malay)</li><li>th (Thai)</li><li>zh-TW (Chinese (Traditional, Taiwan))</li><li>zh-CN (Chinese (Simplified, China))</li><li>vi (Vietnamese)</li><li>fr (French)</li><li>pl (Polish)</li><li>it (Italian)</li><li>de (German)</li><li>ru (Russian)</li><li>tr (Turkish)</li><li>nl (Dutch)</li><li>sv (Swedish)</li><li>ko (Korean)</li><li>ja (Japanese)</li></ul>                                                                       |
 | `yunoEnrollmentResult(\_ result: Yuno.Result)` | This method is called when the enrollment process is completed, providing the result of the enrollment as a parameter of type `Yuno.Result`.                                                                                         |

-The parameter`showPaymentStatus`is used to determine whether the payment status should be displayed.
-Passing `true`as an argument will show the payment status while passing `false` indicates that the payment status should not be displayed.
+The `showPaymentStatus` parameter determines whether the payment status should be displayed.
+Passing `true` shows the payment status, while passing `false` hides it.

-The class `ViewController ` is a subclass of `UIViewController `and conforms to the `YunoEnrollmentDelegate `protocol.
-It includes a function called` enrollPayment(with delegate: YunoEnrollmentDelegate, showPaymentStatus: Bool)`, which parameters are described below:
+The `enrollPayment` method parameters are described below:

 - `delegate: YunoEnrollmentDelegate` : The delegate object that handles enrollment callbacks.
 - `showPaymentStatus: Bool`: A Boolean flag that determines whether to display status views during the payment enrollment process.